The Far Side9.2 - Understand the major differences between the appearance of the Moon’s near and far sides

 We can see up to 59% of the Moon's surface because of a process called libration.
 Sometimes we can see a little more of the poles and sometimes a fraction more of the east and western limbs depending on the Moon's and Earth's position.

 We did not know what the far side looked like until the Soviet Luna 3 probe took pictures of it in 1959.
-Today the only humans to have viewed it are the Apollo astronauts.
+Today the only humans to have viewed it are the Apollo astronauts in orbit.

 No radio interference from Earth can reach the far side and so it is a candidate for a future radio telescope on the Moon.